intunist/english-labeling-guide/GUIDE.md

 [Intunist provides a REFERENCE-ONLY dictionary to assist with syllabification.](https://github.com/hetteric/english-labeling-guide/blob/main/reference/AmE_guide_dictionary_v0.5.txt)
 This dictionary cannot be used for synthesis but should be a useful resource.
 It contains over 40,000 words and their syllable breaks.
-Please bare in mind this dictionary may break rules stated in this resource.
+Please keep in mind this dictionary may break rules stated in this resource.
 Please ignore the dictionary mistakes and follow the rules in this document.
 Report any inconsistency please.
+A new, from scratch, dictionary is being worked on but will require time.